vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 This stanza heaps up terms to describe the indescribable divine Absolute.

-The Dīexplains the terms, but the passage does not really need to be interpreted.
+The Dī explains the terms, but the passage does not really need to be interpreted.
 It underlines the total transcendence of the Absolute, adding,

 88
 “but this supreme reality is also identical with the universe \[ *viśvamaya* \]”; it manifests itself through the infi nite diversity of the world.
-Quoting the Upaniṣadic saying *tat tvam asi* , “This thou art,” 28 the Dīconcludes: “Such is the supreme truth.
+Quoting the Upaniṣadic saying *tat tvam asi* , “This thou art,” 28 the Dī concludes: “Such is the supreme truth.
 And the meaning relating to the highest reality is to identify oneself totally with it, that is to say, to unite one’s self, whose pure essential nature is awakened by the spiritual master, with the supreme Śiva, giver of the supreme *vidyā* brimming with this supreme meaning.”

 But how are we to know this nature of our self?
 The answer is: